tebmed/privBench/overuse-permissions/test-case(s)/java-api-calls/deputy-camera/README.md

-# Overprivileged Application - Invoke the Debuty camera app
+# Overprivileged Application - Invoke the Deputy camera app
 In this test case, the app called **vulnerable** exemplifies an instance of excessive permission usage in Android applications.
 The primary objective of the **vulnerable** app is to utilize the default camera system app as a deputy to capture a photo and then display it.

 <img src="screenshots/deputy-camera.png">